Wael1122/waa/Config-File.md

 # Color block range
-# Start/End refer to the range of colors
+# The range of colors to print.
-# to print in the blocks.
 #
 # Default:  '0', '7'
 # Values:   'num'